Finitary codings for gradient models and a new graphical representation for the six-vertex model: The six-vertex model

-The proof now proceed by rather standard exploration arguments.
+The proof now proceeds by rather standard exploration arguments (see \cite[Lemma 9]{duminil2017continuity} for a version involving the random cluster model).
 We explore the sites in $\cX$ one-by-one starting from the boundary until we discover the outermost open circuits of $\rho$.
+We also want to ensure that properties (i) holds in each step.
+This can be done as follows.
+Suppose we have revealed a certain set $X$ of vertices.
+Then in the next step, we choose any unexplored vertex $x$ that is a $*$-neighbor of some explored vertex $y$ having $\rho_y=0$.
+If such a vertex exists, then we sample $U_x \sim $ Unif $ [0,1]$ independently of everything else and define

-Up until this step, the above computation show that we can couple $\rho$ and $\{\eta^\tau\}_\tau$ outside these circuits so that (i) holds outside these circuits.
-Using \cref{lem:dmp}, we can then ensure that (ii) holds inside these circuits (and that (i) holds as well). \end{proof}
+Once no such vertex exists, we have discovered the outermost circuits of $\rho$.
+The above computation shows that (i) holds outside these circuits.
+We now sample the vertices inside these circuits, all at once.
+Using \cref{lem:dmp} we can ensure that (ii) holds inside these circuits (and that (i) holds as well). \end{proof}